solrac97gr/go-shield/README.md

 # Go Shield 🛡️

-Is a tool for compile some cybersecurity scripts I normally use for investigate possible SCAM pages in Pishing mails
+Is a tool for compile some cybersecurity scripts I normally use for investigate possible SCAM pages in Phishing mails

 ![go-shield](./images/image.png)